-As well as continuing our relationships with our Partner Schools, we will work with KMPF schools who wish to commit to a new partnership agreement, our local authorities (Kent and Medway) and partner HEIs (Canterbury Christchurch University, University of the Creative Arts) to ensure that collaborative work can continue productively in the region.
-Our commitment is to work with a minimum of 40 non-selective secondary schools and a smaller number of primary schools to offer ongoing and subject-based programmes of outreach.
+As well as continuing our relationships with our Partner Schools, we will work with KMPF schools who wish to commit to a new partnership agreement, our new NCOP schools, our local authorities (Kent and Medway) and partner HEIs (Canterbury Christchurch University, University of the Creative Arts) to ensure that collaborative work can continue productively in the region.
+Our commitment is to work with a minimum of 40 non-selective secondary schools and a smaller number of primary schools to offer ongoing and subject-based programmes of outreach in addition to newly identified NCOP schools.
 We remain committed to the active implementation of the Learner Progression Framework, to encourage a sustained and complementary programme of outreach activities to target learners and the elimination of duplication.
-We will continue to work with our partner colleges: Mid-Kent College, Canterbury College and West Kent and Ashford College, through delivery of our HE provision and outreach to their FE level students.
+We will continue to work with our partner colleges: Mid-Kent College, East Kent College and West Kent and Ashford College, through delivery of our HE provision and outreach to their FE level students.
 The University will implement our existing care leaver plan.
 More detail on all aspects of this work is available as case studies and regularly updated evaluation reports from the Partnership Development Office at the University.